 ACCESS

 1. Lone Tree Reservoir access.
-26.4 km from Hw 89, The very southern end (Paw Hole) can be reached.
+26.4 km from Hw 89, accesses the very southern end of Coyote Buttes at Paw Hole.
 Turn east off HRVR for 320 m to the reservoir.
 A 2WD can drive for 1.6 km.
 Park and camp.
 Past here the road is very sandy and for 4WD only.
 If you are foolish enough to continue even in your 4WD, continue ESE uphill for 2.2 km ((total from HRVR).
 Turn left (north) at a T junction.
 After 1.5 km, you are just south of Paw Hole and a 200 m-long section of very deep sand, the worst sand trap in the entire Sand Hills.
 Gear down, rev up, go like hell, and don’t slow down until on firm ground.
-Continue east to the Poverty Ranch and then turn north towards the Cottonwood Cove area (camp, trailhead)
+Continue east to the Poverty Ranch and then turn north towards the Cottonwood Cove area (camp, trailhead) by a 2.6-mile 4WD track starting from Lone Tree Reservoir on HRV Road.

 a.
 An alternative route is by 2.5-3.5 mile, off-trail, cross-country hike from HRV Road, climbing over the main ridge.
 Roads leading to the permit area have deep sand and sharp rock.
 You must have a four-wheel-drive, high-clearance vehicle and experience driving in deep sand.
 Every year, groups get stuck and stranded.

 2. Pine Tree Pockets (Pine) access.
 32.7 km down HRVR from Hw 89 (15 km from 89A).
 Bowman Corral is at the junction.
 Head east on this well-graveled road toward the Pine Ranch.
-At 5 km, need 4WD and turn northeast onto the Corral Valley Road that heads towards the Poverty Ranch (only a well and barn and not much to see).
+At 5 km, need 4WD and turn northeast onto Corral Valley Road that heads towards the Poverty Ranch (only a well and barn remain and there is not much to see).
 Bypass the ranch (deep sand especially on the east) by staying to the left.
 Pass a corral to the pass, camping area and trailhead marked 1727m on Kelsey’s maps.

-SEE in South Buttes – many Big Brain/Cauliflower Rocks (BB&CR)
+Big Brain/Cauliflower Rocks (BB&CR)

-– on the way to the spring.
+The Southern Wave – on the way to the spring.

 Cottonwood Spring and Walter Hamblin’s cabin site.
 Continue onto Top Rock.

-Top Rock Spring.
+Top Rock Spring

 Walk the ridgeline of Buttes to Paw Hole.
 See the Cottonwood Cove Viewpoint, Tiny Northwest Cove, Tiny Cove and Paw Hole.